Asmitachaturkar30/User-Authentication-System/README.md

 <P>A configurable password hashing system </P>
 <P>Forms and view tools for logging in users, or restricting content </P>
 <P>A pluggable backend system </P>
-<P>The authentication system in Django aims to be very generic and doesn’t provide some features commonly found in web authentication systems.
-Solutions for some of these common problems have been implemented in third-party packages: </P>
+<h3>The authentication system in Django aims to be very generic and doesn’t provide some features commonly found in web authentication systems.
+Solutions for some of these common problems have been implemented in third-party packages: </h3>

 <P>Password strength checking </P>
 <P>Throttling of login attempts </P>